clover/codelab-remote-pay-cloud/README.md

 +  };
 ```

-After the page refreshes, reconnect to your device: "Device is connected and ready!" should be rendered. `onDeviceConnected` and `onDeviceReady` are occasionally invoked very rapidly, to the point where you may never see the "Device is connected!" message on the DOM.
+After the page refreshes, reconnect to your device.
+A "Device is connected and ready!" message should appear. `onDeviceConnected` and `onDeviceReady` are occasionally invoked very rapidly, to the point where you may never see the "Device is connected!" message on the DOM.
 However, slow network speeds can contribute to latency and delay.

 **Important:** *Never* invoke a `CloverConnector` method from within the `CloverConnectorListener#onDeviceReady` callback.
 This callback is **not** guaranteed to fire only once, and unintended consequences will arise if you start multiple `TransactionRequest`s concurrently.

 ### Hello World

-Our POS already has a 'Hello World' button on its DOM, and it already has an `onclick` handler.
-Let's give it functionality.
+The POS already has a **Hello World** button on its DOM, and it already has an `onclick` handler.
+To give it basic functionality, use `cloverConnector#showMessage`.

 In `index.js`: